prophets-of-tron/into-the-woods/DESIGN.md

       - *Sand*
       - *Water*
     - Mechanics
-      - Indestructible
+      - Indestructible, though certain terrain tiles can be transformed into other terrain tiles after terrain generation (such as grass -> dirt and dirt -> grass).
-      - Blocking (cannot be walked past)
+      - Blocking (cannot be walked through)

   - **Structure tiles**:
     - List:
       - *Log*
       - *Leaves*
+      - *Corn plant*
+      - *Corn*
     - Mechanics
       - Destructible
       - Not blocking (can be walked past)